Innovation for Everyone: Everything You Need to Know About New Product Development

 Our experts have a lot to say about product development.
 We interviewed two experts with experience in software and new product development.

-According to Sarah Meerschaert, PMP, Research and Development, CenTrak:
+Sarah Meerschaert, PMP, Research and Development, CenTrak:

 “I have been the Project Manager for R&D for three and a half years.
 I consider myself a bit like a midwife, helping the development team bring new products into the world.
 The newer or how unique a new product is as compared to your current offerings, the more risks associated with it.
 Often small improvements over time can be the safer option.
 Emerging technologies and emerging markets can open up opportunities where it is worthwhile to build a new product farther outside the wheelhouse.
 Development of something truly new can offer a greater reward, but also more room for error!